swasun/VQ-VAE-Speech/README.md

 # Disclaimer

 * The code is actively changing;
-* For now instead of a Wavenet it's a deconvolutional NN;
+* For now instead of a Wavenet it's a deconvolutional NN to speed up my tests;
 * For now we are focusing on the evaluation of the VQ, and not on computing good audio samples.

 # Installation